Aberdeen railway station: Buses

-Regional and national bus services (including buses to Aberdeen Airport) depart from Aberdeen bus station, which is located on the other side of the adjoining Union Square shopping and entertainment complex.
-It is possible to walk directly from the concourse, through Union Square and to the bus station without entering the open air.
-This option is useful in winter and in periods of bad weather.
+Regional and national bus services (including the Jet 727 to Aberdeen Airport) depart from Aberdeen bus station, which is located on the other side of the adjoining Union Square shopping centre.

 Ferries

-Aberdeen railway station offers interchange with Aberdeen ferry terminal, which lies approximately 450 m away, the departure point for ferry services to the Orkney and Shetland Islands.
-The ferries, operated by NorthLink Ferries, include a daily direct sailing to Lerwick, Shetland lasting around 12 hours overnight.
-On certain days of the week, the Lerwick ferry crossing includes a call at Kirkwall on Orkney, increasing the journey time by 2 hours.
+Aberdeen railway station offers interchange with Aberdeen ferry terminal, which lies approximately 450 m away, the departure point for ferry services operated by NorthLink Ferries to the Orkney and Shetland Islands.